 Both law and ethics govern the practice of marriage and family therapy.
 When making decisions regarding professional behavior, marriage and family therapists must consider the AAMFT Code of Ethics and applicable laws and regulations.
 If the AAMFT Code of Ethics prescribes a standard higher than that required by law, marriage and family therapists must meet the higher standard of the AAMFT Code of Ethics.
-Marriage and family therapists comply with the mandates of law but make known their commitment to the AAMFT Code of Ethics and take steps to resolve the conflict in a responsible manner.
+Marriage and family therapists comply with the mandates of law, but make known their commitment to the AAMFT Code of Ethics and take steps to resolve the conflict in a responsible manner.
 The AAMFT supports legal mandates for reporting of alleged unethical conduct.

-The AAMFT Code of Ethics is binding on members of AAMFT in all membership categories, all AAMFT Approved Supervisors and all applicants for membership or the Approved Supervisor designation.
-AAMFT members have an obligation to be familiar with the AAMFT Code of Ethics and its application to their professional services.
-Lack of awareness or misunderstanding of an ethical standard is not a defense to a charge of unethical conduct.
-The process for filing, investigating, and resolving a grievance of unethical conduct is described in the current AAMFT Procedures for Handling Ethical Matters.
-Persons accused are considered innocent by the Ethics Committee until proven guilty, except as otherwise provided, and are entitled to due process.
-If an AAMFT member resigns in anticipation of, or during an ethics investigation, the Ethics Committee will complete its investigation.
-Any publication of action taken by the Association will include the fact that the member attempted to resign during the investigation.
-Principle I
+Marriage and family therapists remain accountable to the AAMFT Code of Ethics when acting as members or employees of organizations.
+If the mandates of an organization with which a marriage and family therapist is affiliated, through employment, contract or otherwise, conflict with the AAMFT Code of Ethics, marriage and family therapists make known to the organization their commitment to the AAMFT Code of Ethics and take reasonable steps to resolve the conflict in a way that allows the fullest adherence to the Code of Ethics.